 The length of the recovery period will highly depend on the surgical approach used to treat your injured labrum.
 Accordingly, patients who had minimally invasive surgery, also known as arthroscopic repair, will recover faster than people who underwent traditional, open surgery for their torn labrum.
 In general, athletes will have to wait between 6 months and one year before resuming their activity, whereas overhead throwing athletes will need to wait even longer.
 The majority of athletes who undergo labrum surgery are able to return to over 80% of their pre-injury level of physical activity.

 For the first 4 weeks following the surgery, you will have to wear a sling in order to protect the shoulder while it is healing.
 In the meantime, you can manage your pain, swelling, and discomfort with rest, ice, and painkillers such as ibuprofen or aspirin.
-Your orthopedic surgeon may recommend you take off your sling several times a day and perform gentle motion exercises so as to prevent your shoulder from tightening up.
+Your orthopaedic surgeon may recommend you take off your sling several times a day and perform gentle motion exercises so as to prevent your shoulder from tightening up.
 Most people who underwent labrum surgery will have to do physical therapy for a relatively long time, starting as soon as they are out of the hospital.
 The rehabilitation is done in several phases, each focusing on a certain aspect of recovery.

 Although labrum surgery is generally safe and not extremely complex to perform, some patients may experience the following after the procedure:

-Nevertheless, if you are carefully evaluated before undergoing labrum surgery and if your orthopedic surgeon knows every aspect of your injury, your chances of having to deal with any of the above problems are extremely low.
+Nevertheless, if you are carefully evaluated before undergoing labrum surgery and if your orthopaedic surgeon knows every aspect of your injury, your chances of having to deal with any of the above problems are extremely low.

 Like any other surgical procedure, labrum surgery, whether it is performed by using a minimally invasive approach or traditionally, implies a risk of postoperative complications, the most common being the following:

-Deciding to have your labrum surgery at Cedars-Sinai Marina del Rey Hospital is the best choice you can make, as our orthopedic surgeons have performed thousands of procedures of this kind and are ready to treat your injury as well.
+Deciding to have your labrum surgery at Cedars-Sinai Marina del Rey Hospital is the best choice you can make, as our orthopaedic surgeons have performed thousands of procedures of this kind and are ready to treat your injury as well.